 TIP #3: If you like Bridal Veil Falls, another park you’ll probably like is Shannon Falls near Squamish.

 TIP #4: The trail up to the waterfalls is not wheelchair accessible.
-Between the Lower Mainland’s two largest and most famous waterfalls, the trail up to Shannon Falls is less steep and more accessible.
+Comparing the Lower Mainland’s two largest and most famous waterfalls, the trail up to Shannon Falls is less steep and more accessible.

 TIP #5: Just a few blocks from the provincial park is Bridal Falls Waterpark.
 It’s an attraction with water slides that’s open in the summer and popular with young families and little kids.